 We recently bought some whole pastured chickens and chicken livers from Crowd Cow.
-It’s really hard to find quality chicken meat where I live.
-I can find “Organic” chicken, but that doesn’t really say anything about how the birds lived.
+It's really hard to find quality chicken meat where I live.
+I can find "Organic" chicken, but often that label doesn't mean the chickens were happy frolicking out in the pasture.

 Pastured Whole Chicken -Pasturebird Farm

 Crowd Cow sells pastured chicken, which is exactly what I wanted.
 We bought three pasture raised whole chickens from Pasturebird Farm (a farm in Murrieta, CA that raise chickens outside on grass, with room to roam, on locally-milled feed).